The two planes

 embedded cursor payloads.

 for the full constraints.
-Sync paths do not reuse this transport.
+Sync paths remain metadata-only.

 Versioning and upgrades